 Current Assignment: Communications Bureau

 Biographical Information: Michelle started her public safety career in 1989 when she joined the US Army Military Police Corps.
 After her military service, in 1998 Michelle became a member of the Oro Valley Police Department as a police dispatcher.
 Michelle was assigned as a certified training officer in 2000 and a lead dispatcher in 2004.
 In 2012, Michelle earned her NENA Emergency Number Certification and is currently one of only 23 in the state of Arizona who hold this prestigious certification in the field of emergency communications.
-Michelle was promoted to Communications Manager in 2015.
+Michelle was promoted to Emergency Communications Center Manager in 2015.
 Michelle is also a member of the department’s CISM team and serves on several boards and working groups throughout the region.

 Biographical Information: Catherine joined the Town of Oro Valley in 2004 after receiving her paralegal associate’s degree from Pima Community College and working as a workers’ compensation and social security paralegal.
 Catherine started her career with the town as the Development Review Board recording secretary and senior office assistant for the Parks and Recreation Department.
 She then worked in the Legal Department as a civil paralegal.
 In 2008, she started with the Police Department as a senior office specialist.
 Her responsibilities were purchasing office and custodial supplies, Public Safety Personnel Retirement System recording secretary, processing invoices and managing the travel and training budget.
 In 2018, she was promoted to Administrative Services Manager and now oversees the department’s budget, coordinates command staff schedules, grant administration, facilities management, contract agreements and policy administration.
 Catherine is certified in Critical Incident Stress Management and a member of the department’s peer support team, Government Finance Officers Association of Arizona and Southern Arizona Women Leading Government.